The project management is responsible for the content of the information provided.

 Our approach is conceptually similar to ‘personalized medicine’, we pre-diagnose the soil (chemical measurements and microbiome profiling) and then we choose the AMF inoculant that best fits the local soil conditions.
 Our vision is that soil microbiome diagnostics becomes a tool for ‘smart farming’ through which the targeted application of microbials becomes a reliable and sustainable agronomic alternative to the usage of mineral fertilizers.

-This 3-year project starts on March 1st in 2018.
-We plan large-scale field experiments over two field seasons.
-In the first year, we will inoculate 25 field sites with AMF to test their potential to replace P fertilizer inputs.
-In the second year, we will continue on 25 additional field sites with applications of different AMF species and AMF consortia.
-Milestones will the development of algorithms to model the AMF community from soil chemical data and to predict AMF inoculation success.
-In the third year of the project, we aim to validate the algorithms at 10 additional test sites, where we will target the inoculations of the AMF based on precedent soil microbiome diagnostics.
+This is a 3-year project that has started in early 2018 and includes large-scale field experiments over two field seasons.
+In 2018, we have inoculated 22 field sites with AMF to test their potential to replace P fertilizer inputs.
+In 5 fields we find a significant positive effect of AMF inoculation on maize yield with in 2 fields the yield increases by 20%.
+As expected, we find not all fields and soil conditions responding positively to AMF inoculation – this is the problem that we what want to explain and solve in the framework of this project.
+We are currently conducting the second field season where we will continue on 22 additional field sites with applications of different AMF species and AMF consortia.
+The aim for the third year is then the development of an algorithm to model the AMF community from soil chemical data and to predict AMF inoculation success.
+In the third year, we also aim to validate the algorithm at 10 additional test sites, where we will target the inoculations of the AMF based on precedent soil microbiome diagnostics.

 Bender SF, Wagg C, van der Heijden MGA.
 2016.
 An Underground Revolution: Biodiversity and Soil Ecological Engineering for Agricultural Sustainability.
 Trends in Ecology and Evolution 31: 440–452;